Skip To Content

 The following is an example: my_account.snowflakecomputing.com.

-5. Provide the username and password for the Snowflake account.
+• User—Provide the username and password for the Snowflake user account.

 The item details pane appears.

-This title will appear in your portal content.
-You can also store the item in a specific folder, and provide item tags or a summary.
+This title will appear in your content.
+You can also store the item in a specific folder and provide item tags or a summary.

-12. Click Save to create the data store item.
+13. Click Create connection to create the data store item.

-A Snowflake element that you can configure for a certain dataset is added to the canvas.
+A Snowflake element is added to the canvas.

 Limitations

-To use a data store item to connect to external data sources, you must be the owner of the data store item.
-Data store items that are shared with you are not supported as input.
+• To use a data store item to connect to external data sources, you must be the owner of the data store item.
+Data store items are private and cannot be shared.

 Licensing requirements